preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/Making-Of.md

 **Future Enhancements:**

 * Since the axis of all three visualizations is the same, I would want to make it more uniform.
-* There is a hughe difference in the number of violations in the three graphs, especially between bottom 5 when compared to top 5 and all addresses.
+* There is a huge difference in the number of violations in the three graphs, especially between bottom 5 when compared to top 5 and all addresses.
 I would like to work on the scale of the graphs as well.